spolknut/Brewing/Templates/brew_day_checklist.md

 - [ ] Double check all ingredients are on hand for recipe, including prepared yeast starter if applicable
 - [ ] Setup mash tun and kettle and ensure they are clean
-- [ ] Check hose clamps and ,ake sure valves are closed on mash tun
+- [ ] Check hose clamps and make sure valves are closed on mash tun
 - [ ] Begin heating strike water
 - [ ] Add brewing salts as recipe calls for or to style
 - [ ] Weigh out and mill grains
 - [ ] When strike water is ready, begin dough-in procedure and mash
+- [ ] Turn on pump for recirculation, start slow and adjust flow as necessary
 - [ ] Monitor mash temperature during mash and adjust as necessary
 - [ ] Start heating water for sprage
 - [ ] Take yeast out of fridge if using liquid ale yeast